d-oliveros/isomorphine/README.md

 ```

 If the function is not being called remotely, `this.req` will be null, so make sure to validate `this.xhr` before trying to do something with the request object `this.req`.

-### Examples

-Check the [barebone example](https://github.com/d-oliveros/isomorphine/tree/master/examples/barebone) for a crude example, and the [isomorphic todoMVC](https://github.com/d-oliveros/isomorphic-todomvc) for a full isomorphic react example.

-Also go to [Wiselike](https://wiselike.com) to see it running in a production environment, and [ask me anything here!](https://wiselike.com/david)

 ### Caveats